What’s Stopping You From Breaking Into Finance and Advancing Within the Industry?

 Existing resources miss the mark because they’re not written by industry insiders and because they don’t give candid advice on what to do and what not to do.

-- Maintain your sanity once you get into the industry.
+- Maintain your sanity once you get into the industry, avoid layoffs, and get promoted more quickly than everyone else.

 All you need to do is take action based on what you learn here.